riefkyiqbalm/AC_Monitoring_System/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

 This project was my final project during my time as student at Islamic University Of Indonesia.
-Special thank's for my lecturer because I can't completed this project without my lecturer ([Agung Nugroho Adi, ST., MT](https://mechanical.uii.ac.id/agung-nugroho-adi-st-mt/)) feedback and insight and for the mor information you can read my [full report](https://dspace.uii.ac.id/handle/123456789/33358).
+Special thank's for my lecturer because I can't completed this project without my lecturer ([Agung Nugroho Adi, ST., MT](https://mechanical.uii.ac.id/agung-nugroho-adi-st-mt/)) feedback and insight and for the more information you can read my [full report](https://dspace.uii.ac.id/handle/123456789/33358).